 You can expect to find sour cream, or smetana, accompanying almost any Russian traditional food—with crepes, in soups, and even sometimes in dessert.
 This sour cream is fresh and often melts into any warm dish, adding to its distinctive flavor.

-One of the most famous stereotypes about Russians is that they love their vodka.
-Expect to find many varieties of Russian vodka, such as Russian Standard Gold, Moskovskaya Osobaya, Kauffman, and Beluga Noble.
+Russia is well-known for vodka, so you can expect to find many varieties throughout the country, such as Russian Standard Gold, Moskovskaya Osobaya, Kauffman, and Beluga Noble.
 Tea, mineral water, beer, and soda can also be found on Russian beverage menus.

 Kvass is a refreshing fermented beverage with slight carbonation.
 Although it has a very slight alcohol content, it is not considered an alcoholic beverage.
 It is made from black or regular rye bread or dough.

 Russians love ice cream, called morozhenoe.
 It is common to find it on many restaurant menus with a variety of toppings to choose from—like fruit, nuts, or chocolate.